zioCristia/energy-saver-ha-automations/README.md

 * [Automatic ac power on](###automatic-ac-power-on)
 * [Automatic ac power off](###automatic-ac-power-off)

-I can either turn the ac units on/off by click in a button or let the automations do that when is more energetically convenient (thanks to the third and the fourth one).
-I've also added a button to disactivate the automatic power on/off.
+I can either turn the ac units on/off by clicking on a button or letting the automations do that when it is more energetically convenient (thanks to the third and the fourth one).
+I've also added a button to deactivate the automatic power on/off.

-Please see the file [airConditionersAutomations.yaml.example](/airConditionersAutomations.yaml.example) for the complete yaml or read the followings sub-chapters for more informations.
+Please see for more information, the file [airConditionersAutomations.yaml.example](/airConditionersAutomations.yaml.example) for the complete yaml or read the following sub-chapters.

 ![alt text](/images/ac-view.jpg)
 ![alt text](/images/ac-view-detail.jpg)

 ### Ac power on
-This automation is used to turn on all the ac units with the same setted temperature and setted mode.
-This is done by taking into consideration the option choosen in an input select for the ac mode, and an input number for set temperature.
+This automation is used to turn on all the ac units with the same set temperature and set mode.
+This is done by taking into consideration the option chosen in an input select for the ac mode, and an input number for set temperature.
 The trigger of the automation is an input boolean, specifically when it switches from off to on.
-In this way I can either turn on all by clicking in a button or let an automation do it.
+In this way I can either turn it on all by clicking on a button or let an automation do it.

 Here is the complete YAML code:
 ```